webdevelopers-eu/javascript-dna/README.md

 - [x] __Bundles__ - optional script archives capable of accommodating dozens of scripts that are fast to download and don't carry unnecessary burden on browser's internal script parser.
 - [x] __100% asynchronous__ - scripts are loaded out-of-order yet evaluation order is guaranteed.
 - [x] __Custom factories__ - downloaded scripts can optionally be passed to your own function to execute them and return expected object.
 Make your lovely require.js or common.js work with Javascript DNA!
 - [x] __Out-of-order API__ - with our unique O³ API (Ozone API) you can call DNA methods in any order, define your hooks with their requirements before feeding DNA with dependency information, call DNA even before it is loaded and more.
-No need to worry if, when or in what order you can use any of DNA features.
+No need to worry _if_, _when_ or in _what order_ you can use any of DNA features.
 - [x] __Optimized__ - small and fast with minified size of just about 11kB.
 - [x] __Easy debugging__ - shows correct source/lines in debuggers.
 Reporting problems in console.
 Global error handlers.
 - [x] __jQuery__ based